sunfishcode/c-ward/c-gull/README.md

 more details.

-In "coexist-with-libc" mode, c-gull can be used as a drop-in (partial) libc replacement, provided you're using nightly Rust.
+In "coexist-with-libc" mode, c-gull can be used as a drop-in (partial) libc replacement.
 To use it, just change your typical libc dependency in Cargo.toml to this:

 ```toml
 libc = { version = "<c-gull version>", package = "c-gull", features = ["coexist-with-libc"] }